SeiryuZ/HemeWeb/proposal/README.md

 **HPC Infrastructure and HemeLB**

 Computational biology and bioinformatics often use mathematical and computation approaches in their research.
 They use these approaches to help answer questions and understand experiments in biology [9].
 While small cases can run on a laptop, more complex case demand parallel computing resources like ARCHER supercomputer.
-HemeLB is the prime example of computational biology software that need these better computing resources.
+HemeLB is a prime example of computational biology software that need these better computing resources.
 Its most demanding part, HemeLB simulation, currently run on ARCHER supercomputer [1].

-One could categorize HemeLB software under High Performance Computing (HPC).
 Traditionally, there are two paradigm that tackles large computing processes.
 These are High Performance Computing and High Throughput Computing (HTC).
 HPC involve using many similar computing nodes to perform tightly coupled computations.
 These nodes are often placed in the same room and connected with high bandwidth network.
 These network allow the nodes to communicate between each other in doing the computations [10].
 An example for this type of resources are computer clusters, GPUs, and supercomputers.
 In contrast, HTC allow  heterogeneous computing resources to cooperate for common goals.
 These resources are often distributed geographically and varies in type and performance.
 These resources will then do different independent computations that independently scheduled [10].
 Based on these distinctions, HPC is a correct categorization of HemeLB.

 <!-- Acquriing access to HPC infrastructure is possible but non-trivial, and maybe not a top priority for these institutes  -->
-However, running these simulations require access to HPC infrastructures that might not have reproducibility of a research as a priority.
-Facilities that operate these infrastructure often give out computing hour usage to projects based on the merit of their peer-reviewed proposal, for example how PRACE [11], the Partnership for Advanced Computing in Europe, and how EPSRC [12] give access to their infrastructure to researcher.
-This means that reproducing computing research, if anyone are interested, have to compete with other projects for the limited computing hour that is given out by these institutions.
-Most likely, it will not be the top priority, hence creating barrier for reproducing computational research, in our case HemeLB simulation.
+However, running these simulations requires access to HPC infrastructures that might not have reproducibility of a research as a priority.
+Facilities that operate these infrastructure often give out computing hour usage to projects based on the merit of their peer-reviewed proposal, for example how PRACE [11], the Partnership for Advanced Computing in Europe, and EPSRC [12] give access to their infrastructure to researchers.
+This means that those seeking to reproduce computation of a research have to compete with other projects for the limited computing hours that are given out by these institutions.
+Most likely, it will not be the top priority, hence creating barrier for reproducing computational research.

 Not being prioritized in these facilities create a barrier for HemeLB to